 An RPF must first determine an appropriate geographic region for scoping.
 Appropriate boundaries for the assessment area will vary depending on the resources at issue and should be established consistent with the requirements of Technical Rule Addendum #2.
 Although the USGS 7.5’ quadrangle represents a common unit of measurement and mapping for botanical resources, there is not a universally appropriate scoping area.
+CDFW often recommends an assessment area with a 9-quad search but this is not a standard mandated by CEQA and project variables such as project size and harvest intensity may weigh in favor of a smaller (or greater) scoping area under the circumstances of a particular timber harvest project.

-The RPF must exercise professional judgment to identify a sufficiently large geographic area to appropriately identify species that could be significantly impacted directly or indirectly by timber operations.
+The RPF must exercise professional judgment to identify a sufficient geographic area to appropriately identify species that could be significantly impacted directly or indirectly by timber operations.
 In identifying this area, RPFs are encouraged to utilize all available information about particular botanical resources of concern occurring, or for which appropriate habitat exists, in the Plan area, which may influence the RPF’s decision making in setting appropriate geographic boundaries for the scoping process.
-For instance, if the Plan area footprint contains atypical soil types or geologic substrates that are more likely to support populations of plant species of consequential status, adjacent 7.5 minute quads should be included to allow comparison to habitats with a similar substrate.
+Given that plant species are biologically dependent on the presence and availability of suitable habitat for establishment, the geographic area identified by the RPF must allow for adequate evaluation for all potentially available habitat within the Plan area.
+In order to address the variety of microclimates, land uses, soil types, seral characteristics, or other variables upon which plant species of consequential status may be dependent, the RPF should assess adjacent areas, including such as adjacent planning watersheds or quad maps, to identify any areas with locally forest-specific habitat which may support plant species of consequential status.
+For instance, if the Plan area footprint contains atypical soil types or geologic substrates that are more likely to support populations of plant species of consequential status, adjacent areas should be included to allow comparison to habitats with a similar substrate.
 Specific uncommon substrates include, but are not limited to, serpentine/ultramafic soils and outcrops, gabbro soils, Ione soils, soils with a restrictive layer that results in vernal wetlands, limestone outcrops, and granite outcrops.

-Upon establishing the appropriate geographic area for scoping, the RPF must again exercise prudent professional judgement with respect to the depth of research necessary to identify all plant species of consequential status and suitable habitat that may be significantly impacted by the timber operations and should rely on a broad spectrum of informational sources.
-In addition to state and federal agency lists for rare, endangered, or threatened species, examples of appropriate informational resources include, but are not limited to, the California Natural Diversity Database (CNDDB), BIOS, contacts at state and federal agencies, the Environmental Conservation Online System (ECOS), prior botanical surveys, Natural Community Conservation Plans or Habitat Conservation Plans, California Native Plant Society (CNPS) inventories, CNDDB’s Special Vascular Plants, Bryophytes, and Lichens List, California Consortium of Herbaria, Calflora, environmental review documents for projects in the vicinity, and reports, studies, and similar documents prepared by academic institutions or professional organization.
+Upon establishing the appropriate geographic area for scoping, the RPF must again exercise prudent professional judgement with respect to the depth of research necessary to identify all plant species of consequential status and suitable habitat that may be significantly impacted by the timber operations.
+The RPF should rely on a broad spectrum of informational sources.
+In addition to state and federal agency lists for rare, endangered, or threatened species, examples of appropriate informational resources include, but are not limited to, the California Natural Diversity Database (CNDDB), BIOS, information provided by contacts at state and federal agencies, the Environmental Conservation Online System (ECOS), prior botanical surveys, Natural Community Conservation Plans or Habitat Conservation Plans, California Native Plant Society (CNPS) inventories, CNDDB’s Special Vascular Plants, Bryophytes, and Lichens List, California Consortium of Herbaria, Calflora, environmental review documents for projects in the vicinity, and reports, studies, and similar documents prepared by academic institutions or professional organization.